jyouturner/STAR/consolidated_project.md

         timestamps = [t for _, t, _ in sorted_items]
         if len(set(timestamps)) != len(timestamps):
             timestamp_issues += 1
-            # For items with same timestamp, keep order as is
-            # This matches paper's handling of same-timestamp reviews

         # Extract items in temporal order
         items = [item for item, _, _ in sorted_items]